goharbor/harbor-operator/docs/tutorial.md

 Learn more about the sample manifests, you can check [manifests reference](./manifests-reference.md#manifestssamples).

+**NOTES:**
-> NOTES: to allow the deployed Harbor cluster to be accessible outside the Kubenetes cluster, make sure the ingress hosts and host in the `externalURL` should be mapping with accessible IPs in the /etc/hosts (for local development environments) or can be resolved and accessible by DNS resolver.
+>To allow the deployed Harbor cluster to be accessible outside the Kubernetes cluster, make sure the ingress hosts and host in the `externalURL` should be mapping with accessible IPs in the /etc/hosts (for local development environments) or can be resolved and accessible by DNS resolver.
 >TIPS: for local development, some plan-domain services like `sub-domain.<IP>.nip.io` can be used to provide simple public accessible hosts.

+**ATTENTIONS:**
+>To deploy Harbor cluster, you have to make sure a [default ingress class](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-ingress-class) is marked in your cluster, otherwise, you need to explicitly set the [ingress class](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) through the `ingressClassName` field of the `ingress` configuration. e.g. `spec.expose.core.ingress.ingressClassName`.
+For details, you can refer to the [CRD spec](./CRD/custom-resource-definition.md).

 Here we clone the [full stack sample manifest](../manifests/samples/full_stack.yaml) as an example and modify the external host and ingress hosts with `sub-domain.<IP>.nip.io` pattern.
 Modified content is shown as below.
 Please pay attention here, the 'namespace', 'admin core secret', 'minio access secret' and 'cert-manager issuer/certificate/key' are pre-defined resources and bound to the deploying Harbor cluster.